 Looking for more small-batch muffin inspiration?

-Check out these easy Vegan Chocolate Chip Muffins from Food With Feeling.
+These easy Vegan Chocolate Chip Muffins from Food With Feeling are another great option.
 They’re light, fluffy, and you can whip up a batch in less than 30 minutes!

 If you’re new to baking muffins in a toaster oven take a peek at Our Big Fat Toaster Oven Muffin Experiment.
 It’s got everything you need to know for baking full-sized and mini muffins in a toaster oven or countertop convection oven.